 Financial markets continue to experience a rise in volatility

 Movements in share markets can make us feel concerned about how this might affect the value of our superannuation.
-The recent falls in the US and subsequently Australian share markets are an example of this.
+The recent falls in global share markets, including the Australian market, are an example of this.

-Shares in the US have fallen by 9% recently as a reaction to the release of annual wages growth figures, increasing concerns about higher inflation that may prompt the US Federal Reserve to raise interest rates more than currently anticipated.
-However, company earnings have been growing strongly, and with consumer and business sentiment improving, expectations are for a continuation of stronger economic growth, which remains the most likely outcome at this point.
+Early signs of a pick-up in wages growth in the US (which is normal at this point in the economic cycle when unemployment falls to a very low level) was the catalyst for heightened share market volatility.
+This triggered increasing concerns about higher inflation and the potential for the US Federal Reserve to raise interest rates more than was previously anticipated.
+However, company earnings have been growing strongly and with consumer and business sentiment improving, expectations are for a continuation of stronger economic growth, which remains the most likely outcome at this point.

 Market volatility has been low for some time so it is easy for investors to forget that returns can be unpredictable.
-It’s quite normal for equity markets to fall by 10% to 15% during the cycle, so this recent sell-off can be put into this category given other indicators suggest the economy and financial conditions remain supportive for asset prices.
+It’s quite normal for equity markets to have corrections of between 10% to 15% during the economic cycle, so this recent sell-off over the past couple of months can be put into this category given other indicators suggest the economy and financial conditions remain supportive for asset prices.
 Returns when measured over the long-term are likely to be positive, but possibly much lower than investors have experienced in recent years.

 Super SA’s investment manager, Funds SA, constantly monitors and reviews the appropriateness of the investment strategies and managers.
 Changes to the strategy are made to achieve the best outcome for members.